Last updated on October 18, 2023

 You have your Deluxe Backgammon set, you know how to set it up for play and you understand the basic rules, strategies and tactics.
-To take your game to the next level so you can truly enjoy using your luxury backgammon set, you need to understand the opening moves.
-In this guide, we will explain the accepted opening moves and discuss some of the alternatives.
+To take your game to the next level so you can truly enjoy using your luxury backgammon set, you need to understand the opening rolls.
+In this guide, we will explain the accepted opening rolls and discuss some of the alternatives.
 A complete list of Playing Guides is available on this link.
-A simple list of the opening moves is available on this link.
+A simple list of the backgammon opening rolls is available on this link.

 In normal play, there are 36 possible combinations for the roll of two six-sided dice.
 If we exclude duplicate values, such as 1-2 and 2-1, there are 21 possible combinations for each turn of play.
-However, in the opening moves, this is reduced to 15 possible combinations as doubles are excluded.
+However, in the backgammon opening rolls, this is reduced to 15 possible combinations as doubles are excluded.
 We use the standard 24-point notation system to explain the moves.
 Where there is no alternative it is because the opening move is considered to be the only correct option.

 Note: The term rollout refers to a technique for evaluating backgammon positions and moves.
 The position is played many times over with many different rolls and the results are recorded.
 The balance of wins versus losses can then be used to determine the move most likely to bring victory.
 Rollouts were once performed by hand, but are now generated by powerful computer programs.
 There is a slight statistical advantage to the player going first.